lcccodes/configure-ad/README.md

 <h2>Word of Caution: 3 Places You Might Get Stuck (see within steps below) </h2>

-- Validating the Second VM
+- Validating the Second VM (step 1)
-- Logging In to the Domain Controller
+- Logging In to the Domain Controller (step 4)
-- Logging in to the Client as a Domain Admin
+- Logging in to the Client as a Domain Admin (step 5)

 <h2>Deployment and Configuration Steps</h2>